redmedical/hvstr/readme.md

     <footer e2e="page-footer">...</footer>
     ```

-    Now we can instruct HVSTR to generate the page object with the simple call:
+    Now we can instruct hvstr to generate the page object with the simple call:

 ###### in main.hvstr.ts:
 ```